 In the electricity sector, the main results for the clean energy standard rely on a mix of battery storage and demand-shift services to provide flexibility services at lower cost.
-In the sensitivity case, it is assumed only battery storage is available to support power reliability at higher levels of decarbonization, resulting in 4 gigawatts of battery storage being added, compared to 2.5 gigawatts of battery storage and 2.5 gigawatts of demand-shift capacity to support the higher clean energy standard in the Current Trajectory Scenario.
+In the sensitivity case, it is assumed only battery storage is available to support power reliability at higher levels of decarbonization, resulting in about 4.5 gigawatts of battery storage being added.
+In the main results presented in section 8, to support resource adequacy under the higher clean energy standard, the Energy Innovation Scenario adds half as much battery storage and an equal amount of demand response of the load-shifting type.